On the role of geometric phase in the dynamics of elastic waveguides: Conclusions

 \section{Conclusions}

 This article reviewed the concept of geometric phase in the context of elastic waves and presented some applications to the design of dynamic and topological elastic materials.
 The geometric phase in quasi-1D waveguides was examined via practical examples, theoretical explanations, and design applications.
 The geometric phase was observed to depend solely on the path traced out in parameter space, and not on the rate of change of parameters.
 It can also be classified as either topological or nontopological.
 Only the former is robust against small perturbations to the design of the waveguide.
-The geometric phase was also illustrated using the concepts of fiber bundles and parallel transport, hence leading to its interpretation as the holonomy resulting from parallel transport.
+The geometric phase was also discussed using the concepts of fiber bundles and parallel transport, hence leading to its interpretation as the holonomy resulting from parallel transport.
 Similarly, the topological nature was distinguished based on the nature of the fiber bundle and its connection.
 Topological geometric phases require nontrivial fiber bundles resembling the edge of a M\"obius strip, which are associated with full degeneracies in the parameter space describing the waveguide.
 Nontopological geometric phases require curved connections, which arise in rotating systems and in systems supporting polarized waves.
 The latter class of systems are described by the tangent bundle of a sphere.
 The interpretation of the geometric phase via arguments of differential geometry also enables its application to the design of ETMs.
 Indeed, ETMs can be described as fiber bundles classified according to topological invariants.
 Crucially, the abstract classification of fiber bundles indicates that the interface of ETMs with differing topological invariants can support localized edge modes.
 These edge modes are topologically protected against certain perturbations to the properties of the waveguide.

-The concept of geometric phase provides a rigorous and solid foundation towards either the theoretical understanding of ETMs or the design of novel ETMs.
-Indeed, the geometric phase enables selective exploration of a vast design space in search of unique material properties such as those observed in topological material systems.
+The concept of geometric phase provides a rigorous and powerful tool to support either the theoretical understanding of ETMs or the design of novel ETMs.
+Indeed, the geometric phase complements other existing analysis tools to enable the selective exploration of the vast metamaterial design space in search of materials with unique properties.

 \enlargethispage{20pt}